Table of Contents (click to expand)

 Final Words…

 It sucks to have your hard-earned assets stolen.
-Worse still, often these crypto assets may be worth thousands or millions of dollars — more than many will ever make in their lifetimes.
+Worse still, these crypto assets may often be worth thousands or millions of dollars — more than many will ever make in their lifetimes.
 However, recovering your funds and preventing a recurrence of such are more important.
-If you follow the tips provided in this guide, you are unlikely to become a victim of crypto thefts (at least not to devastating proportions).
+If you follow the tips in this guide, you are unlikely to become a victim of crypto thefts (at least not to devastating proportions).
 What other option would you recommend to someone who has had their crypto stolen?

-Leave a comment with your suggestions.
+Leave a comment with your suggestions; no spam, please.